zbw/zbw-digitales-archiv/README.md

 The ppn file will be automatically moved to a distinct directory: archive/ppns

-A CSV file "records-<filename>.csv" will be created that stores the converted records.
+A CSV file "records-{filename}.csv" will be created that stores the converted records.
 The column separator is "\t".
 The file will be moved to archive/records.

 If the mapping needs to be adjusted, it is as simple as editing the mapping file "marc2csv.fix".
 Use Catmandu's [fix language](https://github.com/LibreCat/Catmandu/wiki/Fix-language).